Wang-ML-Lab/MMLU-SR/README.md

 print(f"Number of test examples: {len(test_dataset)}")
 ```

-## Results
+## Experiment Results
-Our results evaluated on gpt-3.5-turbo, gemini-1.0-pro, and llama3-8b are summarized in the table below:
+Our experiment evaluated on gpt-3.5-turbo, gemini-1.0-pro, and llama3-8b are summarized in the table below:

 | Model                  | Humanities | Social Sciences | STEM  | Other | Average |
 |------------------------|------------|-----------------|-------|-------|---------|